LDMX-Software/ldmx-sw/EventDisplay/gdml_to_gltf/README.md

 3) Based on the following repo: [https://github.com/HSF/root_cern-To_gltf-Exporter/tree/main](https://github.com/HSF/root_cern-To_gltf-Exporter/tree/main), make an html file based off of export_LHCb.html, replacing filenames and arrays as needed.
 A working html file for the whole detector is included as export.html.

-4) The export.html file has 7 array for the parts it needs to generate.
+4) Move export.html inThe export.html file has 7 array for the parts it needs to generate.
 If you don't want to include a part, just comment out that line.
 This has been done for the magnet so it will only generate 6 parts.
 Uncomment that line if you want to see the magnet.
 Replace "true" with numbers ranging from 0 to 1 to change opacity.

 5) Put the new gltf file into phoenix: [https://github.com/HSF/phoenix/tree/main](https://github.com/HSF/phoenix/tree/main)